aircss/aircss.github.io/content/layout/display.rst

 Display
 #######

+:icon: artboard-2-line.svg
+:summary: The display property sets an element's inner and outer display types.
+    The outer type sets an element's participation in flow layout; the inner type sets the layout of children.

 Formally, the display property sets an element's inner and outer display types.
 The outer type sets an element's participation in flow layout; the inner type sets the layout of children.
 Some values of display are fully defined in their own individual